 If You Don’t Have Microsoft Word

-If you don’t have Word, but need to convert a document someone sent you, you do have a few options:
+If you don’t have Word, but need to convert a document someone sent you to PDF, you do have a few options:

-- Google Drive: You can upload a Word document to Google Drive, convert it to a Google Document, and then convert it to PDF.
+- Google Drive: You can upload a Word document to Google Drive, save it as a Google Document, and then convert it to PDF.
 This works well enough if you have a simple, mostly text Word document without much formatting (and if you already have a Google account).

 - A Conversion Website: There are a lot of sites out there that offer to convert Word documents to PDF for free.
 We recommend freepdfconvert.com.
 It’s a safe site, it works fast, and it does a pretty good job on Word documents with even a modest amount of formatting.
 And it really is free if you just need to convert the occasional Word document to PDF.
 A paid subscription gets you additional features like unlimited conversions (multiple documents at once), and the ability to convert more types of files.